kyrrem/ig-test/currentbuild/StructureDefinition-AidnEpisodeOfCare.md

 **Usages:**

-* This Profile is not used by any profiles in this Implementation Guide
+* Examples for this Profile: [EpisodeOfCare/AidnEpisodeOfCare-1](EpisodeOfCare-AidnEpisodeOfCare-1.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ehin.fhir.hackaton.aidn.no|current/StructureDefinition/AidnEpisodeOfCare)